theobori-cafe/ansible-playbook/README.md

 ## Roles and variables

-Ci-dessous un aperçu des roles disponible dans le playbook Ansible.
+Below is an overview of the roles available in the Ansible playbook.
 - **`nickjj.docker`**: Setup and configure Docker + docker-compose.
 - **`weareinteractive.ufw`**: Setup the firewall and configure it.
 - **`base`**: Install basics needed packages for the other roles.
 - **`profile`**: Setup some default configuration for new users.
 - **`security`**: Setup system security tools/services like ssh, knockd, etc.
 - **`shell`**: Setup a shell environment with fish + tmux.
-- **`service`**: Meta role to setup a service.
+- **`meta_service`**: Meta role to setup a service.
 - **`nginx`**: Setup NGINX for the differents services created from the **`services`** role.
 - **`tor`**: Setup a tor hidden service for every services.
 - **`magic`**: Setup the magic stuff, including shell scripts, cron jobs, etc. for backup and web server statistics reporting.